 Desolation Canyon Trail is a 4.2 mile lightly trafficked out and back trail located near Shoshone, California that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from November until April.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from November until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Highway 190: From Highway 190, travel 3.7 miles south on Badwater Road.
 Turn on to Desolation Canyon Road (not marked, look closely for it) and follow the road to the end of the left fork.

 Nice climb at the end, with amazing views.

 This is a hidden gem in the park.
 Very nice trail, moderate difficulty.

 The visitor center actually has map for this trail, and you can actually download from NPS website.

 2.5 hours is enough for out and back.

 The trail it self, beautiful.
 The view at the end on the ridge is breathtaking.
 You can see the winding canyon you just climbed in colors, and you have view towards artist's drive, further down is the death valley salt flats.

 Nice place if you like desert badlands.
 Danged hot in the summer